expo/appjs24-workflows-workshop-lessons/companions/05/ios-plugin.md

   IOSConfig.Paths.getPBXProjectPath(dangerousConfig.modRequest.projectRoot)
 );

-// one more constant that depends on the project config - we'll need this later. const mainAppTarget = project.rootObject.getMainAppTarget("ios");

 // grab all swift files in the project, create refs with their basenames const swiftFiles = globSync("*.swift", {
   absolute: true,